Cyrus I: Life

 Media and Babylon soon shared the lands previously controlled by the Assyrians.
 Anshan apparently fell under the control of the former.
 Cyrus is considered to have ended his days under the overlordship of either Cyaxares or his son Astyages (584–550 BC).
 Cyrus was succeeded by his son Cambyses I. His grandson would come to be known as Cyrus the Great, founder of the Persian Empire.

 It has been noted that this account of his life and reign would place his early activities more than a century before those of his grandson.
 This would place his fathering of Cambyses very late in life and his death at an advanced age.
-It has been argued that Kuras and Cyrus were separate figures of uncertain relation to each other.
+It has been argued that Kuraš and Cyrus were separate figures of uncertain relation to each other.
 The latter would have then reigned in the early 6th century BC and his reign would seem rather uneventful.
 Due to the current lack of sufficient records for this historical period it remains uncertain which theory is closer to the facts.

 It has been suggested by Louis Vandenberg that the Gur-e-Dokhtar is the tomb of Cyrus I. This is because all Achaemenid kings after Darius the Great were buried in rock-cut tombs, and because a similar building has been attributed to Cyrus the Great, it seemed logical to assume that a tomb like this must have been erected prior to the reign of Cyrus.
 However, other experts have claimed that it is the burial place of Mandane, mother of Cyrus the Great, while other scholars claim that the Gur-e-Dokhtar was the mausoleum of Atossa, the daughter of Cyrus the Great and the wife and queen of Darius the Great.
 Later, when the iron clamps were studied, it became clear that this building was erected in the 5th century BC, so it may have been for prince Cyrus the Younger.